-2019 update: As from 1st July 2019 I will not be offering any appointments for astrology readings – however, astrology students seeking mentoring as support for their studies, and astrological colleagues looking for support and supervision for their work are most welcome to contact me.
+2019 update: As from 1st July 2019 I will not be offering any appointments for astrology readings – however, astrology students seeking mentoring as support for their studies, and astrological colleagues looking for support and supervision for their work are most welcome to get in touch.

 For all enquiries, please contact me initially via email at firstname.lastname@example.org

-This blog has its own Facebook Page, where I publish all kinds of astrological stuff – blogs, videos and articles from leading astrologers for instance – in fact anything astrological which takes my fancy and I think might interest YOU, dear reader.
+My astrology Facebook Page is where I now publish all kinds of astrological stuff – blogs, videos and articles from leading astrologers for instance – in fact anything astrological which takes my fancy and I think might interest YOU, dear reader.
 Do go over, visit for a while, leave a Like or even better, a comment.
 See you there!

 Ellis and I ‘met’ via our blogs last year.
 Since then we have reviewed each other’s books, shared a range of esoteric interests, commented on one another’s blogs and even Liked various items of personal and intellectual interest on Facebook.
 I have been happy to observe Ellis’ growing interest in astrological symbolism, and I’m really pleased to be able to re-blog this astute and insightful post on the astrological generations.
 Since the beginning of my astrological studies, teaching, and practice I have been utterly fascinated by the way in which planetary symbolism plays out not only in our individual, but also our collective lives.
 “As above, so below” as the ancient maxim states.